Edge of Impact

 "Edge of Impact" is the 16th episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films for ITC Entertainment.
 Written by Donald Robertson and directed by Desmond Saunders, it was first broadcast on 28 October 1965 on ATV Midlands as the fifth episode of Series One.
 It had its first UK‑wide network broadcast on 29 November 1991 on BBC2.

-Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically-advanced rescue vehicles to save human life.
+Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary vehicles: the Thunderbird machines.

-International Rescue's work is repeatedly disrupted by master criminal The Hood.
-In "Edge of Impact", The Hood's efforts to sabotage military test flights cause an experimental fighter to crash into a television tower, trapping a pair of technicians inside.
-With an old friend of Jeff paying an unexpected visit to Tracy Island, International Rescue must covertly spring into action to save the two men before the tower collapses.
+In "Edge of Impact", master criminal The Hood is hired to sabotage military test flights; one of his attempts causes an experimental fighter to crash into a television tower, trapping a pair of technicians inside.
+With an old friend of Jeff, the project master that the Hood is sabotaging, paying an unexpected visit to Tracy Island, International Rescue must covertly spring into action to save the two men before the tower collapses.

 Plot

-General Bron, a power-hungry warlord, tasks The Hood (voiced by Ray Barrett) with destroying Red Arrow: a British-made experimental fighter plane and the only threat to Bron's military.
-Travelling to London Airport, The Hood sabotages a test flight of Red Arrow 1 by concealing a homing device in a hangar, causing the aircraft to veer out of control and crash.
-Blacking out before he can eject, the pilot is killed in the explosion.
-The disaster is attributed to unidentified design flaws and Colonel Casey, the head of development, is dismissed from the Red Arrow project.
+General Bron, a power-hungry warlord, hires The Hood to sabotage the Red Arrow: a new British-made experimental fighter plane and the only threat to Bron's military.
+Travelling to London Airport, The Hood sabotages a test flight of Red Arrow 1 by concealing a homing device in a hangar, causing the aircraft to veer out of control and crash; blacking out before he can eject, the pilot, Race, is killed.
+The disaster is attributed to unidentified design flaws and Colonel Tim Casey, World Space Control project supervisor, is replaced for the test programme on Red Arrow 2.
 Bron orders The Hood to destroy the second prototype, Red Arrow 2, promising to reward him in gold.

-Casey flies to Tracy Island to consult an old air force comrade: Jeff (voiced by Peter Dyneley), who activates the "Operation Cover-Up" security measures to prevent Casey from discovering International Rescue.
-Judging the blueprints sound, Brains (David Graham) concludes that Red Arrow 1 must have been diverted from its original course.
-Predicting that more flights will be targeted, he designs a "diversion detector" to be installed on Red Arrow 2 to warn the pilot.
-As Red Arrow 2 takes off, The Hood attaches another homing device to a television tower operated by British Telecommunication.
-Red Arrow 2 is drawn off course, confirmed by Brains' detector, and although the pilot ejects, he is unable to stop the plane hitting the tower.
-The explosion fatally weakens the structure and traps two technicians, Jim and Stan, who are working in the control room at the top.
-The arrival of a storm makes helicopter pick-up impossible, so Jim and Stan radio International Rescue for help.
+An aircraft flies to Tracy Island leading Jeff to activate the "Operation Cover-Up" security measures to prevent International Rescue being discovered.
+The visitor is Casey, who is an old air force comrade of Jeff.
+Judging the blueprints sound, Brains concludes that Red Arrow 1 must have been diverted from its original course.
+Predicting that it is sabotage, he designs a "diversion detector" to be installed on Red Arrow 2 to warn the pilot, Goddard.
+As Red Arrow 2 takes off, the Hood attaches another homing device to a television tower operated by British Telecommunication.
+Red Arrow 2 is drawn off course, confirmed by Brains' detector, and although the pilot, Goddard, ejects, the plane crashes into the tower; the explosion fatally weakens the structure and traps two technicians, Jim and Stan, who are working in the control room at the top.
+The arrival of a storm makes helicopter pick-up impossible, so Stan and Jim radio International Rescue for help.